HSBC switch offer: get up to £220

 How much can you get for switching to HSBC?

-The bonus is available to new HSBC customers who open an Advance current account.
+The bonus is available to new HSBC customers who open an Bank Account, although there is a completely different switch incentive for people opening a Premier current account.
 Sadly existing customers can’t get the money.

-Some previous customers will be able to take advantage and be treated as new customers as long as they last had an HSBC account prior to 1 January 2020.
+Some previous customers will be able to take advantage and be treated as new customers as long as any previous HSBC account was closed prior to 1 January 2023.

-Since they’re part of the same banking institution, current or former First Direct customers will be barred from getting the bonus too if they opened that account after 1 January 2020.
+Since they’re part of the same banking institution, current or former First Direct customers will be barred from getting the bonus too if they opened or had that account after 1 January 2023.

 As with most bank switching bonuses, it’s not a simple as just opening a new account and getting the money.
 You’ll need to: